Joeaculberson/BlueMageAssistant/README.md

 First each player needs to go to https://ffxivcollect.com/spells and link their account to their loadstone character.
 Afterward, each player must mark each spell they have in order for the BlueMageAssistant application to pull in what each player has.

+<h3>Adding Players</h3>

-Next, you will need to add each of their loadstone id's to the user_ids array located in C:\<downoad_location>\BlueMageAssistant\app\controllers\home_controller.rb.
+Next, you will need to add each player's loadstone id's to the user_ids array located in C:\<download_location>\BlueMageAssistant\app\controllers\home_controller.rb.
 The code will look something like this:

-<h3>Adding Players</h3>

 user_ids = Array [692625, 30427225, 31883647, 1551939, 117129]

 To get a player's loadstone id, search for their name on the loadstone and copy it from the url (<b>692625</b> would be my id):

 https://na.finalfantasyxiv.com/lodestone/character/<b>692625</b>/

+Once obtained, add the id to the array above.

 <h3>Running the application</h3>